Our Staff

 In Mrs. Wiza’s free time you can find her in one of two places, TJ Maxx or Marshall’s usually hunting for home decor.
 When she isn’t updating her new home, she’s watching the Packers, reading or working on her digital art.
 She and her husband enjoy going on road trips with their American Bulldog, Mobie.

-Mrs. Wiza loves cooking and assisting in our cooking class, but the one food she strongly dislikes is mushrooms.
+Mrs. Wiza loves cooking and assisting during cooking class, but the one food she strongly dislikes is mushrooms.
 The texture creeps her out because it reminds her of slugs.

 Teacher Assistants